Mr-November/micsolver/README.md

-# An Actuator Space Optimal Path Tracking Framework for Continuum Robots: Theory, Algorithm and Validation
+## An actuator space optimal kinematic path tracking framework for tendon-driven continuum robots: Theory, algorithm and validation

+<div style="text-align: right">Ke Qiu, Hongye Zhang, Jingyu Zhang, Rong Xiong, Haojian Lu, Yue Wang<br>State Key Laboratory of Industrial Control and Technology, Zhejiang University</div>

 This repository implements the algorithms presented in our article.
+If you enjoy this repository and use it, please cite our paper.

-Our previous work (titled: An Efficient Multi-solution Solver for the Inverse Kinematics of 3-Section Constant-Curvature Robots) appeared in proceedings of Robotics: Science and Systems 2023.
-If you enjoy this repository and use it, please cite our paper
+Our previous work (titled: An Efficient Multi-solution Solver for the Inverse Kinematics of 3-Section Constant-Curvature Robots) appears in proceedings of Robotics: Science and Systems 2023.

 ```
 @INPROCEEDINGS{Qiu-RSS-23,